Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 frequent updates are uploaded during phases of movement and an `Alive Mode` that saves battery power by sending only few updates.
 While not sending updates, the device enters a sleep mode that only uses ∼30 µA.
-Figure 1 shows the GPS Tracker with opened casing.
+The pictures above and below show the GPS Tracker with opened casing.
 The most important components are indicated and explained.
 Please read the manual carefully before operating the device.
 A safe operation of the device is only possible if you follow the guides provided in this manual.
-Using the device dierently than intended by Lobaro my cause damage to people, the environment, or the device.
+Using the device differently than intended by Lobaro my cause damage to people, the environment, or the device.

 ![Modbus LoRaWAN Bridge](files/lorawan.png){: style="width:50%; display: block; margin: 0 auto;"}